Name

 Available in:

-Jonathan Clay "JJ" Redick (born June 24, 1984) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
-He was selected 11th overall by the Orlando Magic in the 2006 NBA draft.
-He played college basketball for the Duke Blue Devils.
+Jonathan Clay "JJ" Redick (/ˈrɛdɪk/ RED-ik) (born June 24, 1984) is an American professional basketball coach and former player who is the head coach for the Los Angeles Lakers of the National Basketball Association (NBA).
+He most recently served as an analyst for ESPN.
+He played college basketball for the Duke Blue Devils, winning many individual awards.
+He was selected 11th overall by the Orlando Magic in the 2006 NBA draft and subsequently played for 15 seasons in the NBA, with six different teams.

-In college, Redick was known for his excellent three-point and free throw shooting.
-He set ACC records during his career for most points and most career ACC tournament points, though his ACC career points record was subsequently broken by Tyler Hansbrough at UNC in 2009.
-Redick is currently the all-time leading scorer for Duke.
+Throughout college and his professional career, Redick was known for his excellent three-point and free-throw shooting.
+He set ACC records during his career for most points and most career ACC tournament points at the time.
+Redick is the all-time leading scorer for Duke.
+He continues to hold a few NCAA free throw percentage records and several ACC records.
 He also set several other Duke records, including most points in a single season.
-Redick's jersey was retired by Duke on February 4, 2007.

 After being drafted by the Magic, he played for seven seasons in Orlando, followed by a short spell with the Milwaukee Bucks, then four seasons with the Los Angeles Clippers.
-In 2017, he signed a one-year contract with the Philadelphia 76ers, and re-signed with them on a one-year deal the following year.
+In 2017, he signed a one-year contract with the Philadelphia 76ers and re-signed with them on a one-year deal the following year.
 In 2019, Redick signed a two-year deal with the New Orleans Pelicans.
+He was traded to the Dallas Mavericks in 2021.
+After 15 seasons in the NBA, Redick retired on September 21, 2021.
+Redick holds franchise single-season three-point field goal records for several of the teams he played for.

 Career Honours